 (Ibrahim, 14:5).

-The presence in the Holy Quran and the Sunnah of verses and hadiths telling about the virtue of patience indicates the importance and greatness of this quality.
-The Prophet (peace and blessings of Allah be upon him) encouraged his community to this good morality.
+Availability in Holy Quran and the Sunnah of verses and hadiths telling about the virtue of patience, indicates the importance and greatness of this quality.
+The Prophet (peace and blessings of Allaah be upon him) encouraged his community to this good morality.
 His life is an example of this high morality.
-Whoever begins to study his life and Sunnah, personally make sure that truly patience has a high position.
+Anyone who studies his life and sunnah will see for himself that patience truly has a high position.

 Dr. Muhammad ibn Khalifa

-Sheikhulislam Taqiyuddin Abul Abbas Ahmad Ibn Taymiyyah said:
+Shaykhul-Islam Takiyuddin Abul Abbas Ahmad Ibn Taymiyya said:

-Almighty and Almighty Allah divided His slaves into classes, and made some classes higher than others.
-Therefore, even when believers experience joy and trouble, they are in the good of their Lord.
-In the same way, Allah Almighty made His predestination for them a profitable trade and a path leading to the truth.
-As the imam of the believers (peace and blessings of Allah be upon him) said in a reliable tradition: “ How amazing is the position of the believer.
-Truly all his works are amazing.
-Allah has not ordained anything for him that is not good.
-When joy overtakes him, he thanks Allah and it turns out to be good for him.
+The Almighty and All-Good Allah divided His slaves into classes, and made some classes higher than others.
+Therefore, even when joy and trouble befall the believers, they remain in the good of their Lord.
+Also, Allah Almighty made His predestination for them a profitable trade and a path leading to the truth.
+As the imam of the believers (peace and blessings of Allah be upon him) said about this in an authentic tradition: “ How amazing is the position of the believer.
+Truly all his deeds are amazing.
+Allah did not determine anything for him that was not good.
+When joy overtakes him, he thanks Allah and this turns out to be good for him.
 When trouble befalls him, he shows patience and this also turns out to be good for him. ».

-This hadeeth covers all predestination ( qadar), which was determined for the believer by Allah Almighty.
-Since if he begins to thank Allah for the good that has befallen him and begins to show patience during the troubles that befall him, then the predestination of Allah will always turn out to be good for him.
-It is also an act of iman (faith).
-As some of the Salaf said: “Iman consists of two parts.
+This hadith covers all predestination ( qadar), which Allah Almighty determined for the believer.
+Since if he begins to thank Allah for the good that befalls him and begins to show patience during the troubles that befall him, then the predestination of Allah will always turn out to be good for him.
+This is also an act of iman (faith).
+As some salafs said about it: “Iman consists of two parts.
 One part is gratitude (shukr) and the other part is patience (sabr).”.
-Allah Almighty said: “Verily, in this are signs for everyone who is patient and grateful.”(Ibrahim, 14:5; Luqman, 31:19; Saba, 34:19; ash-Shura, 42:33).
+Allah Almighty said: “Truly in this are signs for everyone who is patient and grateful.”(Ibrahim, 14:5; Luqman, 31:19; Saba, 34:19; ash-Shura, 42:33).

-If you pay attention to all areas of religion, it is not difficult to make sure that all of it is built on patience and gratitude.
-This is because patience is of three kinds:
+If you pay attention to all areas of religion, it is not difficult to make sure that it is all built on patience and gratitude.
+This is because patience consists of three types:

 First view.
-The manifestation of patience in matters of submission to Allah.
-Since there is no such deed, by committing which a person would not fight and show patience in relation to his external and internal enemies.
-And it is enough for a person to be patient in committing as obligatory ( wajib) and desirable ( mustahabb) deeds.
+Showing patience in matters of submission to Allah.
+Since there is no such act during which a person would not fight and show patience towards his external and internal enemies.
+And it is enough for a person to be patient in performing both obligatory ( wajib) and desirable ( mustahab) acts.

-Second kind.
+Second view.
 Showing patience in a forbidden matter.
-Truly the human soul, its passions, shaitan embellishing (sins) and bad comrades, push a person to disobedience and sins.
-In order to leave it, a person needs to show strong patience.
+Truly human soul, his passions, the shaitan who embellishes (sins) and bad comrades, push a person to disobedience and sins.
+In order to leave this, a person only needs to show strong patience.
 Some salafs said: “Doing good deeds is characteristic of both good and bad people.
-However, the remission of sins is peculiar only to the truthful (siddikin) ”.
+However, remission of sins is characteristic only of the truthful (siddiqin).".

-Patience with this type of misfortune is the easiest, as the slave becomes a witness that all this has befallen him according to the predestination of Allah and that His creations are not able to interfere with it.
-Therefore, he endures either of his own free will or by force.
-If Allah helps the slave and instills in his heart the knowledge of the benefits derived from the misfortunes that have befallen him, as well as that this will bring him forgiveness and good, then the slave, showing patience, will move on to the next stage, and this is gratitude to Allah and contentment ( own position).
-In this position, the misfortune that befell him will turn into a blessing for him, and he will begin to speak from the heart: “ O Lord, help me to remember You, thank You and worship You in the best possible way!".
-This increases and decreases depending on the level of the slave's faith.
-We can also observe this in the words of people.
-As the poet said about this, referring to his beloved who caused him suffering:
+Showing patience with this type of misfortune is easiest, since the slave becomes a witness that all this has befallen him according to the predestination of Allah and that His creations are not able to interfere with it.
+Therefore, he endures either of his own free will or forcedly.
+If Allah helps the slave and instills in his heart the knowledge of the benefits to be gained from the misfortunes that befell him, as well as the fact that this will bring him forgiveness and goodness, then the slave, showing patience, will move to the next stage, and this is gratitude to Allah and contentment ( own position).
+In such a situation, the misfortune that befell him will turn out to be a blessing for him, and he will begin to speak from his heart: “ O Lord, help us remember You, thank You and worship You in the best possible way!"
+This increases and decreases depending on the slave's faith level.
+We can also observe this in people’s words.
+As the poet said about it, addressing his beloved who caused him suffering:

 You remember me with an unkind word and it’s sad for me,

-However (albeit with unkind words) you remember, and this pleases me.
-See Ad-Divaru by Ibn ad-Dumaminah, with commentary by Ahmad Ratib al-Naffah p.
-17.
+However (albeit with unkind words) you remember, and this makes me happy.
+See the work of “ad-Divaru” by Ibn ad-Dumamina, with comments by Ahmad Ratib al-Naffah, page 17.

-2. Misfortunes befalling a slave due to human deeds.
+2. Misfortunes that befall a slave due to human actions.

 It is also reported that the Prophet (peace and blessings of Allah be upon him) also said this when people from his people caused him suffering.
-In this plea, he touched on three issues at the same time: forgiveness, asking for forgiveness for them and justifying them, by their ignorance.
-This kind of patience has led to victory, greatness, joy, peace, strength, love for Allah, increased knowledge and love of people towards him.
-Allah Almighty said: “We created among them leaders who led the rest according to Our command to the straight path, because they were patient and confidently believed in Our signs” (As-Sajda, 32:24).
+In this prayer, he simultaneously addressed three issues: forgiveness, asking for forgiveness for them and justifying them with their ignorance.
+This type of patience resulted in victory, greatness, joy, peace, strength, love for Allah, increased knowledge and people's love for him.
+Allah Almighty said: “We created leaders among them who led the rest according to Our command to the straight path, because they were patient and confidently believed in Our signs” (As-Sajdah, 32:24).

 A person becomes an imam in religion only with the help of patience and conviction.
-And when unshakable conviction and faith are added to this patience, the slave rises to a high position by the grace of Allah.
-This is the mercy that Allah bestows from among His servants to whom He wills.
-Indeed, Allah is the possessor of great mercy.
+And when unshakable conviction and faith are added to this patience, the slave is elevated to a high position by the grace of Allah.
+This is the mercy that Allah grants from His servants to whomever He wishes.
+Verily Allah is the possessor of great mercy.

-To repel evil with good is possible only through forgiveness and other similar righteous deeds.
-And the great share is Paradise.
+Evil can be repelled with good only through forgiveness and other similar righteous deeds.
+And the great portion is Paradise.

 There are a number of reasons that help a person achieve this patience.
 From this:

 First.
-Testify that all deeds, will, movements and peace of slaves are created by Allah; only what Allah willed happens, and what He did not want not to happen.
-There is not even the smallest particle either at a height or at a depth that would make movements without the will of Allah.
-People are just moving.
-Therefore, do not look at who the people who bring down troubles on you are, but look at who sends these troubles.
+Testify that all deeds, will, movements and rest of slaves are created by Allah; only what Allah willed happens, and what He did not will does not happen.
+There is not even the smallest particle, either at height or at depth, that would make movements without the will of Allah.
+People just go through the motions.
+Therefore, do not look at who the people are who brought troubles upon you, but look at who sends these troubles.
 Only in this case will you free yourself from sadness, grief and anxiety.

 Second.
-This is the recognition of one's sins and the knowledge that these troubles were sent by Allah in return for the sins he committed.
-Allah Almighty said: “Any calamity befalls you only for what your hands have gained, and He forgives you much”(Ash-Shura, 42:30).
+This is the recognition of one’s sins and the knowledge that these troubles were sent by Allah in return for the sins he committed.
+Allah Almighty said: “Any calamity befalls you only because of what your hands have acquired, and He forgives you much.”(Ash-Shura, 42:30).
 If a person realizes that the troubles that befell him befell him because of his own sins, then he will stop judging people and turn to Allah for forgiveness and repentance.
-If you see a person who scolds and condemns people for suffering caused to him, but does not criticize himself and does not ask for forgiveness, then know that his misfortune is true.
-However, if he begins to ask for forgiveness and condemn himself, then this misfortune will turn out to be good for him.
+If you see a person who scolds and condemns people for the suffering caused to him, but does not criticize himself and does not ask for forgiveness, then know that his misfortune is true.
+However, if he begins to ask for forgiveness and condemn himself, then this misfortune will turn out to be a blessing for him.

 It is also narrated from Ali and other salafs: “Misfortunes come only with sins and go away only with the help of repentance”.

 Third.
-The knowledge of the slave that Allah brings about a good end for those who forgive and show patience.
+The slave's knowledge of what Allah brings about to a good end those who forgive and show patience.
 Allah Almighty said: “The reward for evil is equal evil.
-But whoever forgives and establishes peace, then his reward will be with Allah.
-Verily, He does not love the wicked” (Ash-Shura, 42:40).
+But if anyone forgives and establishes peace, his reward will be with Allah.
+Verily, He does not love the wrongdoers” (Ash-Shura, 42:40).

 People, regarding the misfortunes that befall them, are divided into three groups: